 - If you need assistance with the application process, please contact your local AHFC office.

-Each AHFC office has specific items that are part of the application package.
+To receive rental assistance with AHFC, you must complete an application and get on a waiting list.
+Each AHFC office has specific items that are part of their application package.
 You can investigate each community’s waiting list status and required package from our Waiting List Status page.

 Partner Application Packages (Direct Referrals)